17ms/golfed.xyz/content/posts/reversing-x-client-auth/index.md

   hidden: true # only hide on current single page
 ---

 Working with public APIs can be a bit tedious at times.
 Especially as it seems to have become a trend [to raise API prices](https://techcrunch.com/2023/03/29/twitter-announces-new-api-with-only-free-basic-and-enterprise-levels/) in response to increasing amounts of bots and web scrapers.
 Though it's understandable from the business point of view, high base prices prevent the usage of such APIs in projects that aren't meant to be monetized.
-In this short post I'll cover how I managed to quickly solve this problem by reverse-engineering X's client authentication traffic and using this information to craft a simple automation script.

-## Setup

-The actual client functionality, like creating new posts or following other users, can be done through the actual API ([of which many thorough and up-to-date 3rd-party docs exist](https://github.com/fa0311/twitter-openapi)).
-On the other hand it's not convenient to use the OAuth implementation provided by the official API due to the stricter rate limits and limited amount of authentication keys, thus we'll be performing the authentication by mocking the requests sent by a client browser.
-Routing all browser traffic through a proxy (e.g. `mitmproxy`) is probably the easiest way to analyze and store any HTTP traffic patterns.
-That's also the approach I took in this case.
+One way to get around this problem is to mimic the requests sent by a client browser instead of a using the API's OAuth2 solution.

+By monitoring the HTTP traffic between the client browser and the server with `mitmproxy` I was able to see that after mimicing the authentication traffic, we'll be able to use the same GraphQL API endpoints as we'd with the official consumer API access.
+I collected the JSON formatted bodies of the notable requests and responses required to perform the client authentication, media upload, post creation, and post and user interactions.

 ## Client authentication

 ### Flow

-All of the requests must contain an `Authorization` header with a hardcoded bearer token.
+All of the requests must contain an `Authorization` header with a hardcoded bearer token (same for every user).

-- POST request to `/guest/activate.json`, response contains the `guest_token` in a header
+1. POST request to `/guest/activate.json`, the response contains the `guest_token` in a header.
+The `guest_token` cookie is required to fetch the `flow_token` in the next step.
-- POST request to `/onboarding/task.json` with `flow_name=login` parameter, response contains the `flow_token` in a header
+2. POST request to `/onboarding/task.json` with `flow_name=login` parameter, the response contains the `flow_token` in a header.
+The `flow_token` cookie must be attached to all authentication related requests.
-- Multiple POST requests to `/onboarding/task.json` to perform the authentication subtasks
+3. Multiple POST requests to `/onboarding/task.json` to perform the authentication subtasks `LoginJsInstrumentationSubtask`, `LoginEnterUserIdentifierSSO`, `LoginEnterAlternateIdentifierSubtask` (optional), `LoginEnterPassword`, `AccountDuplicationCheck`, and `LoginAcid` (optional).
-- POST request to `/i/api/graphql/93NdfGgZRSyQ-6rmHPgdNg/Viewer`, response contains the `ct0` cookie
+4. POST request to `/i/api/graphql/93NdfGgZRSyQ-6rmHPgdNg/Viewer`, the response contains the `ct0` cookie.
+The `ct0` cookie is required to perform any of the actual client functionality.
+The cookie's value is also attached to a `X-CSRF-Token` header.

 ```json
 // Subtask 1 (LoginJsInstrumentationSubtask)